Quick Start

 cd eviz

 Enter y when prompted.
 This will download all the required packages needed to run the eViz tools and install them in a separate environment called viz.
-This may take several minutes, so please be patient.
+This may take a minute or two, so please be patient.

 1. Once the installation has finished building, activate the installed environment by running: